m-brando/ha-deye-okte-spot/README.md

 ## Troubleshooting

-**"OKTE returned empty response"** — Prices for the next day are published daily at no later than 15:30 on the following trading day.
+**"OKTE returned empty response"**: Prices for the next day are published daily no later than 15:30 on the following trading day.
 Running `fetch` before that will fail.
 The automation runs at 16:00 to avoid this; manual retries respect the configured backoff.

-**"No schedule covers <time>"** — Either you've never run `fetch`, or both `schedule.json` and `schedule_next.json` are stale (e.g., a fetch failure left them outdated).
+**"No schedule covers <time>"**: Either you've never run `fetch`, or both `schedule.json` and `schedule_next.json` are stale (e.g., a fetch failure left them outdated).
 Run `fetch` and wait for the next slot boundary.

-**Inverter entities not found / service call fails** — Double-check entity IDs in `config.yaml`.
+**Inverter entities not found / service call fails**: Double-check entity IDs in `config.yaml`.
 Use HA Developer Tools → Template to test: `{{ states('select.your_entity_id') }}`.

-**Wrong work mode / ToU option strings** — In HA Developer Tools → States, click the relevant select entity and check the `options` attribute for the exact strings your inverter exposes.
+**Wrong work mode / ToU option strings**: In HA Developer Tools → States, click the relevant select entity and check the `options` attribute for the exact strings your inverter exposes.
 Update `config.yaml` accordingly.

-**Apply fires at the wrong second** — Confirm your HA host clock is accurate (NTP).
+**Apply fires at the wrong second**: Confirm your HA host clock is accurate (NTP).
 The cron triggers at second 45 of minutes 14/29/44/59; the script then targets `now + 30 s` to land safely inside the upcoming slot.

 ## Official User Manual
 https://www.deyeinverter.com/deyeinverter/2024/02/03/instructions_sun-5-12k-sg04lp3-eu_240203_en.pdf